tgoto63/gatsby-v2-starter-typescript/README.md

-# gatsby-starter-default
+# gatsby-v2-starter-typescript
-The default Gatsby starter.
+The Gatsby v2 starter with TypeScript.

-For an overview of the project structure please refer to the [Gatsby documentation - Building with Components](https://www.gatsbyjs.org/docs/building-with-components/).

-## Install
+## Getting started
 Make sure that you have the Gatsby CLI program installed:
 ```sh
 npm install --global gatsby-cli